gekitsu/bouldering-for-beginners/buying-your-first-shoes.md

 ## Feet and How They Relate to Climbing Shoes

+### Shoe Size

-* shoe size: only length (to complicate matters: different brands fit large or small)
+* only length (to complicate matters: different brands fit large or small)

+### Width

-* width: wide to narrow, forefoot and heel
+* wide to narrow, forefoot and heel

+### Volume

-* volume: think ‘foot height’ or ‘flatness’, sometimes mild crossover into width (as more width = more displacement)
+* think ‘foot height’ or ‘flatness’, sometimes mild crossover into width (as more width = more displacement)

+### Toe Profile

-* toe profile: several common ones, every brand deals with this differently
+* several common ones, every brand deals with this differently

+### Men’s & Women’s?
+What’s the Deal?

-* men’s vs women’s? often a conglomerate of factors: women’s models generally a narrower, lower volume foot, AND ALSO softer or built for less body weight
+* often a conglomerate of factors: women’s models generally a narrower, lower volume foot, AND ALSO softer or built for less body weight

 ## Anatomy of a Climbing Shoe